DC 7310Digestive System38 CFR § 4.114

 The VA rates Stomach, injury of, residuals under Diagnostic Code (DC) 7310, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Stomach, injury of, residuals qualify for TDIU (Total Disability Individual Unemployability)?
+Can Stomach, injury of, residuals qualify for TDIU?

-What evidence do I need to establish service connection for Stomach, injury of, residuals?
+What evidence supports a higher rating for Stomach, injury of, residuals?

-What is the C&P exam like for Stomach, injury of, residuals?
+What happens at the C&P exam for Stomach, injury of, residuals?

 Get a Personalized Rating Analysis